ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 If you created files or directories without staging them, and you want to get rid of them, use `git clean [-ifd]`.

-`-i` shows what would be done and clean files interactively.
+`-i` show what would be done and clean files interactively.

 `-f` if the git config `clean.requireForce false` is not set, this option is needed to proceed with the command.